Tully, Queensland: Military

 The Australian Army's Combat Training Centre – Jungle Training Wing (CTC-JTW), is located on the outskirts of Tully.
-JTW are the Australian Army's experts in jungle warfare, their primary role is to deliver basic and advanced jungle warfare training to dismounted Combat Team sized organizations.
-JTW are also heavily engaged in international exercises, often providing training to regional allies as their level of expertise is highly regarded in the international military community.
+JTW are the Australian Army's experts in jungle warfare.
+Their primary role is to deliver basic and advanced jungle warfare training to dismounted combat team sized organizations.
+JTW are heavily engaged in international exercises, often providing training to regional allies, as their level of expertise is highly regarded in the international military community.